stereocat/expectacle/README.md

 ```

 - Write command-list file using ERB.
-  When send a command to host, ERB string was evaluated in `SimpleCommandThrower::Arm` bindings.
+  When send a command to host, ERB string was evaluated in `SimpleCommandThrower::Thrower` bindings.
   Then, it can refer host-parameter as `@host_param` hash. (`vendor/commands/cisco_save_config_tftp.yml`)
   -  When exec below command-list, host configuration will be saved a file as `l2sw1.confg` on tftp server.